Tropini-lab/PUPpy/README.md

 PUPpy can design both strain-specific primers, which selectively amplify each member of the community, and group-specific primers, which selectively amplify user-selected members.

-Primers designed with the pipeline can be used to assess the presence/absence of bacteria in samples through PCR, as well as quantify their abundance via qPCR, among other uses.
+Primers designed with the pipeline can be used to assess the presence/absence of bacteria in samples through PCR, as well as quantify their abundance via ddPCR, among other uses.

 <img src="./images/PUPpy_groupUnique_primers-schematic.png" width="980">